 Already famous throughout Europe for his theories of planetary motion and gravity, Isaac Newton decided to take on the job of running the Royal Mint.
 And there, Newton became drawn into a battle with William Chaloner, the most skilful of counterfeiters, a man who not only got away with faking His Majesty’s coins (a crime that the law equated with treason), but was trying to take over the Mint itself.

 But Chaloner had no idea who he was taking on.
 Newton pursued his enemy with the cold, implacable logic that he brought to his scientific research.

-Levenson sets this dark tale against the backdrop of early eighteenth century London with its sewers running down the middle of the streets, its packed houses, smoke and fog, and its great port, into which ships were sailing with all the wealth of the world.
-This is a compelling book about crime, science and money, and transforms our image of Britain’s greatest scientist.
+Set against the backdrop of early eighteenth-century London with its sewers running down the middle of the streets, its fetid rivers, its packed houses, smoke and fog, its industries and its great port, this dark tale of obsession and revenge transforms our image of Britain’s greatest scientist.

 Browse a selection of books we think you might also like, with genre matches and a few wildcards thrown in.